uipath-certification/uipath-certification.github.io/_posts/2021-07-15-uipath-invalid-machine-key.md

 blurb: "Here's how to fix the invalid machine key error in UiPath Orchestrator."
 canonical: https://www.rpacertified.com/2021/07/15/uipath-invalid-machine-key.html
 keywords: UiPath Orchestrator, UiPath Machine, UiPath Machine Key, RPA Certified, RPA Programming, UiPath Associate
+accordion:
+  - title: What command is used to check the host name of a PC?
+    content: hostname
+  - title: What command is used to verify the hostname and username of the logged in user?
+    content: whoami
 ---

 # UiPath Invalid Machine Key